texastribune/docks/README.md

 ### Contributing

 All commits and pull requests should be done in the master repository: docks.
-This is so we don't have to have _n_ projects set up for _n_ docker images.
+This is so you only need one project in your editor up for _n_ docker images.
 After contributions are merged, they can be pushed back out to their individual repositories.